dask/dask/docs/source/dataframe-create.rst

 Writing files locally
 ~~~~~~~~~~~~~~~~~~~~~

 You can save files locally, assuming each worker can access the same file system.
-Either the workers are located on the same machine, or a network file system is mounted and referenced at the same path location for every worker node.
+The workers could be located on the same machine, or a network file system can be mounted and referenced at the same path location for every worker node.
+See the documentation on :ref:`accessing data locally <connect-to-remote-data-local>`.

 Writing to remote locations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~